kasamikona/Loopy-Tools/CompilerTemplate/README.md

 ## Building

 Once everything is set up, you can build a Loopy ROM by just running `make` in this directory.
-It will produce a `rom.bin` file which is ready for direct use on a flash cart.
+It will produce a `rom.bin` file which is ready for direct use on a flash cart or emulator.

-If you have some old setup that requires byte-swapped ROMs (starting with 00 0e), run `make swapped` and you will get a `rom.nib` which is a suitable byte-swapped file.

 To ensure a clean build after modifications you should use `make clean && make`.